minireference/linear_programming/README.md

 Reuse
 -----
-Feel free to use and abuse this text for you classes.
+Feel free to use this text for you classes or tachings on LP.
 The license is MIT, a.k.a, do what you want with it.

 The TikZ code used to generate the graphs is available upon request.